arvindsundaram/arvindsundaram.github.io/papers/_posts/2012-12-29-sundaram-cod.md

 # Abstract

 Toll-like receptors (Tlrs) are major molecular pattern recognition receptors of the innate immune system.
-Atlantic cod (<emb>Gadus morhua</emb>) is the first vertebrate known to have lost most of the mammalian Tlr orthologues, particularly all bacterial recognising and other cell surface Tlrs.
+Atlantic cod (<em>Gadus morhua</em>) is the first vertebrate known to have lost most of the mammalian Tlr orthologues, particularly all bacterial recognising and other cell surface Tlrs.
 On the other hand, its genome encodes a unique repertoire of teleost-specific Tlrs.
 The aim of this study was to investigate if these duplicate Tlrs have been retained through adaptive evolution to compensate for the lack of other cell surface Tlrs in the cod genome.